 Kath is the Founder of START Ability Services.
-She has been recognised with numerous accolades, including a Fellowship of the Royal Society of Arts, for her innovative work in removing the barriers to equal participation in society that disabled people face.
+She has received numerous accolades, including a Fellowship of the Royal Society of Arts, for her innovative work in removing the barriers to equal participation that disabled

-Kath is particularly interested in the facilitation of comprehensive solutions to remove any presenting barriers to equality in participation, including those faced by people with complex health conditions and impairments.
+Kath also hosts an award winning national Work Advice Service, on behalf of the Association of Disabled Professionals (ADP), called Work Helpline UK (www.workhelpline.uk).
+She is a published researcher, with an interest in the facilitation of comprehensive solutions to remove any barriers to equality in participation, including those faced by people with complex health conditions and impairments.

 Finally, her lived experience of impairment enables Kath to support others to gain access to appropriate assistance, information and advice for impairment related issues.
-To this end, she has acted as Chair to several advocacy organisations and has been a member of various Steering Groups and Committees relating to health (NICE) and social care (SCIE), barriers to employment for disabled people, supporting people with learning difficulties and independent living strategies.
+To this end, she has acted as a Steering Group and Guideline member for both the National Institute for Health and Care Excellence (NICE) and the Social Care Institute for Excellence (SCIE).